Travel Guide

 Drinks

-Internet access in Darjeeling is available, primarily in hotels, cafes, and some public areas.
-While connectivity might not be as robust as in major cities, you can find decent internet speeds for basic browsing and communication.
+Internet access is available in hotels, cafés, and some public areas; while not as robust as in cities, there is adequate connectivity for basic browsing and communication.

 Arrival in Darjeeling